Pa-Trang-Loeng: Biography

 Local historical records state that N'Trang was not just chief of his tribe, but also one of the most intelligent men in his village.
 He raised many farm animals along with having an abundance of corn and rice.
 He became the richest man in the M'nong Plateau region.
 He was said to have been a good helper to the people in his village and he gave a lot of his resources to the less fortunate.

 Pa-Trang-Loeng led multiple attacks at and near Kratié outposts in response to French colonization.
-In August 1914, Trang invited French explorer and First Class Counselor Henri Maître to his home plateau.
+In August 1914, Trang invited French explorer and First Class Counselor Henri Maitre to his home plateau.
 Henri, who had been known for cruel and discriminatory acts against the Mnong people, was told negotiations would be made, but he was instead assassinated by Trang.

 French explorer Henri Maître and his wife seven years before he died in one of Loeng's attacks.

 And so, the rebellion against the French began.
 Trang led a rebel army of multiple tribes to numerous victories, eventually gaining thousands of square kilometers of land and establishing the Nam Nung base area.
 The French struggled in the unfamiliar terrain of the area, but sent many infiltrators in attempts to divide the rebellion.
 In May of 1935, the French army gathered and attacked Nam Nug from three different directions.
 Many chiefs were either killed or surrendered.
 The siege went on for many days as the French established outposts around the base.
-His wife was a casualty and was brother was wounded and fled.
+His wife was a casualty and his brother was wounded and fled.
 Three of his children were captured.
 On the night of May 22, 1935, Trang was seriously wounded by a gunshot by French colonists and died.
 The uprising came to an end following his death.